• Skip to main content

 You will notice that we haven’t implemented any ISerializable interface or used any ‘Serializable’/’NonSerializable’ attribute.
 If we can do without them, why do they exist in .NET?
 Ans is, Of course, it has quite a significance.
 There are several points to consider regarding this matter:

-• Extending the ISerializable interface is required in the cases where .NET objects need to control their own serialization and De-serialization.
-And also, it’s used to provide custom binary serialization, usually for ‘BinaryFormatter’.
+- Extending the ISerializable interface is required in the cases where .NET objects need to control their own serialization and De-serialization.
+Also, it’s used to provide custom binary serialization, usually for ‘BinaryFormatter.’

-• What we just practiced, XmlSerialization only uses properties for the process; ISerializable isn’t required here as XMLSerializer can take care of it very well.
+- What we just practiced is that XmlSerialization only uses properties for the process; ISerializable isn’t required here as XMLSerializer can take care of it very well.

 But still, it’s always best to extend the classes from this and mark ‘NonSerialized’ for which serialization won’t use for.